lcrespom/Modulator/README.md

 	- Mobile app

 - Code
-	- Move note ratio calculation out of keyboard.ts and into notes.ts where it should belong
 	- Provide an interface that predefines the very common noteOn / noteOff methods
 	- Decoupling
 		- synth.ts contains BufferURL ParamHandler,